HichamBT97/3DPrinter_control_access/Readme.md

 - Calculates the duration, including the 30-minute additional buffer.
 - Displays a "machine in use" message along with a countdown.
 - Releases the machine for the next user after the countdown ends.

+For this, we’ll use:

+- Flask for the web server.
+- Jinja2 for HTML templating in Flask.
+- SMTP for sending email notifications.
+- Threading to handle the countdown in the background.